UK probe to examine David Cameron's not so hidden hand | DW | 22.04.2021

 The revelations expose the seemingly unbreakable links between the City of London — the UK's financial center — and Westminster politics.

-Downing Street has announced an independent review of the way representations were made to the government by Greensill Capital and Cameron.
+In mid-April, Downing Street announced an independent review of the way representations were made to the government by Greensill Capital and Cameron.

-When Johnson launched the commission, he clearly saw it as a way of banking some political capital.
+When Johnson launched the commission, he may have seen it as a way of banking some political capital.
 It would distance him from the politics of Cameron, in particular his government's highly unpopular austerity measures.

-But it might also offer cover for flak Johnson was taking over other scandals.
+Johnson himself is under attack for alleged scandals.
 COVID equipment procurement contracts, for example, were handed out early in the pandemic by the Johnson government so that companies with little or no relevant experience landed contracts worth hundreds of millions of pounds.

 Paul Heywood of the University of Nottingham, who studies political corruption, described the revelations about Cameron's lobbying as "extraordinary."